-Pharma is learning that empathetic engagement is critical to building community and pharma brands are reflecting this more and more on Twitter.
+While specialist platforms like Sermo for physicians have long been making use of polls and other methods to help inform treatment decisions, Pharma is just starting to learn that empathetic engagement is critical to building community and pharma brands are reflecting this more and more on Twitter.
 In honor of Pain Awareness Month, Pfizer and Eli Lilly & Company offered their community an opportunity to voice their opinion with the below questions:

 This approach clearly resonates, garnering a combined 12,971 votes (and likely countless more free impressions).
 Other pharma companies, such as Takeda and Merck, use polls to gauge audience knowledge on a particular disease area:

 Both polls reflect a quick way to engage your community along with valuable insight into what matters to your audience.
 It’s worth noting the greater participation seen in the Pfizer and Lilly polls, both of which tap patient and community perspective, inviting patients to share rather than testing their knowledge.